Generalisations of Matrix Partitions : Complexity and Obstructions: Introduction

-Motivated by the $\CSP$ conjecture, many homomorphism type problems have been introduced and studied under the realm of a dichotomy, e.g., \emph{full homomorphism} \cite{ballpultrnesetril2010}, \emph{locally injective/surjective homomorphism} \cite{macgillivray2010, bodirsky_surjective_2012}, \emph{list homomorphism} \cite{hell_list_2011}, \emph{quantified $\CSP$} \cite{zhukmartin2020}, \emph{infinite $\CSP$} \cite{bodirsky2018}, \emph{$\VCSP$} \cite{kolmogorov2013}, etc. In this paper, we are interested in the \emph{Matrix Partition} Problem introduced in \cite{federhellkleinmotwani2003} which finds its origin in combinatorics as other variants of the $\CSP$ conjecture, e.g., list or surjective homomorphism.
-A \emph{trigraph} is a pair $\structure{G}=(G,\relation{E}^\structure{G})$ where $\relation{E}^\structure{G}\colon G^2\to\{0,1,\star\}$.
-A \emph{homomorphism} between two trigraphs $\structure{G}$ and $\structure{H}$ is a mapping $h\colon G\to H$ such that for all $(x,y)\in G^2$, $\relation{E}^\structure{H}(h(x),h(y))\in\{\relation{E}^\structure{G}(x,y),\star\}$.
-As any graph is a trigraph, Hell et al. (\cite{federhellkleinmotwani2003,federhell2007,hell2014}) proposed a way to consider combinatorial problems on graphs as trigraph homomorphism problems, and called them \emph{Matrix Partition Problems}\footnote{The term \emph{Matrix Partition Problem} is a natural one because any trigraph can be represented by a matrix where each entry is in $\{0,1,\star\}$, and a trigraph homomorphism is a partition problem where the edges between two parts $V_i$ and $V_j$ are controlled by the entry of the matrix on $(i,j)$.}.
+Motivated by the $\CSP$ conjecture, many homomorphism type problems have been introduced and studied under the realm of a dichotomy, e.g., \emph{full homomorphism}~\cite{ballpultrnesetril2010}, \emph{locally injective/surjective homomorphism}~\cite{macgillivray2010, bodirsky_surjective_2012}, \emph{list homomorphism}~\cite{hell_list_2011}, \emph{quantified $\CSP$}~\cite{zhukmartin2020,zhukmartin2022}, \emph{infinite $\CSP$}~\cite{bodirsky2018,bodirsky_madelaine_mottet_article}, \emph{$\VCSP$}~\cite{kolmogorov2013}, etc. In this paper, we are interested in the \emph{Matrix Partition} Problem introduced in~\cite{federhellkleinmotwani2003} which finds its origin in combinatorics as other variants of the $\CSP$ conjecture, e.g., list or surjective homomorphism.
+A \emph{trigraph} is a pair $\structure{G}=(G,\rel{E}^\structure{G})$ where $\rel{E}^\structure{G}\colon G^2\to\{0,1,\star\}$.
+A \emph{homomorphism} between two trigraphs $\structure{G}$ and $\structure{H}$ is a mapping $h\colon G\to H$ such that, for all $(x,y)\in G^2$, $\rel{E}^\structure{H}(h(x),h(y))\in\{\rel{E}^\structure{G}(x,y),\star\}$, see~\cite{hellnesetriltrigraph2007}.
+As any graph is a trigraph, Hell et al. (\cite{federhellkleinmotwani2003,federhell2007,hell2014}) proposed a way to consider combinatorial problems on graphs as trigraph homomorphism problems, and called them \emph{Matrix Partition Problems}\footnote{The term \emph{Matrix Partition Problem} is a natural one because any trigraph can be represented by a matrix where each entry is in $\{0,1,\star\}$, and a trigraph homomorphism is a partition problem where the arcs between two parts $V_i$ and $V_j$ are controlled by the entry of the matrix on $(i,j)$.}.
 Particularly, any $\CSP$ problem on (directed) graphs can be represented as a Matrix Partition Problem, thus the latter is a generalisation of the class $\CSP$.
-Motivated by the $\CSP$ conjecture, and the similarity of Matrix Partition Problem with $\CSP$, Hell et al. \cite{federhell2007,hell2014} asks whether Matrix Partition Problems may satisfy the same dichotomy as $\CSP$.
+Motivated by the $\CSP$ conjecture, and the similarity of Matrix Partition Problems with $\CSP$s, Hell et al.~\cite{federhell2007,hell2014} ask whether Matrix Partition Problems may satisfy a similar dichotomy as $\CSP$s.